SergioCoboLopez/ELN_Sergio/docs/september/index.md

 -I tried to calculate the equilibrium concentrations of the coinfection model.
 I had to do a few simplifications to make it more or less feasible in a day.
 Although I haven't finished, I am going to assume exponential growth (no carrying capacity).
 This will make my life easier and it is a fair approximation for small concentrations.

--I got the equilibrium concentrations and will input them into the GoldSim model.
+-I got the equilibrium concentrations and will input them into the GoldSim model (probably tomorrow)

 -I also helped Greg conceptually thinking about a model.
 He wants to know the flow of sugar needed to have a constant stock of $$10^10 bacteria/ml$$.
 I hypothesize that he needs to find the equilibrium concentration of a bacterial growth equation where growth rate is controlled by the monod equation.
 $$